-Unless otherwise ordered, electronic devices, including, but not limited to, a cellular telephone, a smart phone, a laptop computer, or a personal data assistant (PDA), regardless of the technology used or the name by which the device is marketed, may only be brought into any public area in the United States Courthouse or any location in which court business and proceedings are conducted in accordance with this Court's General Order Regarding Wireless Communication Devices (Administrative General Order 2011 04) https://www.wyd.uscourts.gov/sites/wyd/files/Gen\Ord\2011\04.pdf.
+Unless otherwise ordered, electronic devices, including, but not limited to, a cellular telephone, a smart phone, a laptop computer, or a personal data assistant (PDA), regardless of the technology used or the name by which the device is marketed, may only be brought into any public area in the United States Courthouse or any location in which court business and proceedings are conducted in accordance with this Court's General Order Regarding Wireless Communication Devices (Administrative General Order 2011-04).

-(b) Impermissible Uses of Permissible Prohibited Use of Electronic Devices.
+(b) Impermissible Uses of Permissible Devices.

-No person shall use an permissible electronic device allowed pursuant to Administrative General Order 2011-04 to take photographs or to make audio or video recordings in any public area in the United States Courthouse or any other location in which court business and proceedings are conducted.
+No person shall use a permissible device allowed pursuant to Administrative General Order 2011-04 to take photographs or to make audio or video recordings in any public area in the United States Courthouse or any other location in which court business and proceedings are conducted.
 No person shall use a permissible device to take photographs or to make audio or video recordings in any courtroom or chambers except as authorized by the judicial officer having direct control of that space.